-Expected outcomes are activity-driven, practically aimed, usable in common life and verifiable.
+Expected outcomes are activity-driven, practically aimed, usable in everyday life and verifiable.
 They define the expected competency in applying acquired knowledge in practical situations and in common life.
-The education framework of basic education identifies the expected outcomes at the end of grade 3 (Period 1) as tentative (i.e., not binding), and at the end of grade 5 (Period 2) and grade 9 as binding.
+The education framework of basic education identifies the expected outcomes at the end of grade 3 (Period 1) as tentative (i.e., not binding), and at the end of grade 5 (Period 2) and grade 9 as binding6.

 The subject matter is structured within the education framework of basic education into thematic areas (themes, activities) and is supposed to be a means to achieve the expected outcomes.
 Due to its informative and formative function it is an integral part of the educational content.
 Curriculum defined within the education framework of basic education is recommended to schools for distribution and further detailing for the individual grades or longer time segments.
-At the level of the school education programme the curriculum is binding.
+At the level of the school educational programme the curriculum is binding.

-The school will divide the educational content of each of the educational fields into subjects and will detail and, where appropriate, add subject matter to the curriculum with respect to the pupils' needs, interests, inclination and talents so that the development of the key competencies be best pursued.
+The school will divide the educational content of each of the educational fields into subjects and will detail and, where appropriate, add subject matter to the curriculum with respect to the pupils'